windyboy/go-caatsm/README.md

 **Features:**
 - ✅ **Message Persistence**: Messages are stored in a Stream, allowing replay and recovery
 - ✅ **ACK/NAK Mechanism**: Explicit message acknowledgment ensures guaranteed delivery
-- ✅ **Automatic Retry**: Failed messages are automatically redelivered with configurable backoff
+- ✅ **Error Handling**: Failed messages are handled with simple backoff
 - ✅ **Dead-Letter Queue**: Poison messages can be routed to a DLQ for inspection
 - ✅ **Batch Processing**: Efficient batch fetching and processing
 - ✅ **Consumer Monitoring**: Real-time metrics for consumer lag and pending messages